 A Snapshot of Client Patterns:

 Client feedback tends to highlight strong customer service, clear communication, and a practical ability to simplify complex work.
 Multiple reviews mention timely delivery, professional project management, and support that continues through launch and changes.
+Their projects often involve WordPress builds or redesigns tied to UX improvements, mobile optimization, CMS training, and SEO support.
+The “keep it clean, make it work, help us grow” type of engagement.

 Our Take